au-research/raido/app-client/doc/code/guideline.md

 e.g. `DateUtil.ts` instead of `date-util.ts`

-Honestly, hyphenating the name is just bizarre.
+Honestly, hyphenating the name is just weird.

 # Use init cap for directory paths

 This way you know when looking at an import that it's Raido specific.

-e.g. if the import path starts with a capital letter, it's probably ours -
-`import {ErrorInfo} from "Error/ErrorUtil"`.
+e.g. if the import path starts with a capital letter, it's probably ours - `import {ErrorInfo} from "Error/ErrorUtil"`.